Imen-ks/Blog/README.md

 docker run --name redis -p 6379:6379 -d redis
 ```
 > [!NOTE]
+> Replace the environment variables with the ones you set up.
-> If you didn’t set up the environment variables, the default values will be used to run the containers.
+> If you didn’t set up the environment variables, leave the default values and these will be used to run the containers.

 ### Custom Working Directory